PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/token_bucket.md

           }
         },
         recv(receiver) -> message => {
-          // An error is returned when we try to received from a channel that has been closed
+          // An error is returned when we try to received from a
-          // and this channel will only be closed when the bucket is dropped. if message == Err(RecvError) {
+          // channel that has been closed and this channel
+          // will only be closed when the bucket is dropped. if message == Err(RecvError) {
+            debug!("
-            debug!("bucket has been dropped, won't add try to add tokens to the bucket anymore");
+              bucket has been dropped,
+              won't add try to add tokens to the bucket anymore" );
             return;
           }
         }